KareemMoataz02/Aws-resume-challenge/README.md

 13. CI/CD Frontend

-2nd GitHub Actions Workflow created to use Terraform apply whenever a file in the frontend directory is updated whether it be a .tf file or a file for the website (html, css, js)
+2nd GitHub Actions Workflow created to use Terraform apply whenever a file in the frontend directory is updated in angular and synced to S3 bucket